OptimChain/Main/_posts/Van_Instructions.md

 **Generator Charging:**

-If the battery dies, the generator can be used to jump start the van.
-THIS SHOULD BE AVOIDED as the inverted would die as well and prevent solar charging.
-Ideally, if the battery reaches 25.5, the generator should be used to charge until a power source is located.
+The generator can be used for emergencies to bring the power back on when the battery dies.
+THIS SHOULD BE AVOIDED as the inverter would die as well and prevent solar charging and a jump start process would need to be initiated

 5.1.
 To charge via generater, take the generator outside.
 The generater is located to the left of the sink cabinet: